barakadanny/hello-rails-back-end/README.md

 > This is a simple API that returns a random greeting message.

+* Link to the front-end that consume this api [Front-end](https://github.com/barakadanny/hello-react-front-end/pull/2)

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>